What Is Line Editing?

 - Create clarity out of confusion.
 Sometimes writers, knowing their subject well, don't realize that readers won't "get it."

-Of course I will be mindful of what kind of document it is—nonfiction books and legal documents and business plans and academic papers shouldn't, and won't, sound the same.
+Of course, I'll be mindful of the kind of document it is—nonfiction books and legal documents and business white papers and academic papers shouldn't, and won't, sound the same.

 Return to Services & Rates